software-assignments-fall2021/git-workflow-practice-gbs278/README.md

 Comment from Zach Waxman: Very interesting Gal, thank you for sharing!

-Comment from Lianne Y.: Super interesting, love a good Blockchain article!
+Comment from Lianne Yaacoby: Super interesting, love a good Blockchain article!